-I am a PhD candidate in Dr. Ken Feeley's Lab in the Dept of Biological Sciences at Florida International University.
+Welcome to my site!
+I am a postdoctoral research associate in Dr. Jonathan Losos' Lab in the Dept of Biology at Washington University, St. Louis.
 Originally from England, I decided I had served my time in the rain and, following my MSc, had earned a move to sunnier climes.
-I arrived in Miami in the Autumn of 2012 to begin my PhD, and have been here conducting my graduate studies there ever since.
+I arrived in Miami in the Autumn of 2012 to begin my PhD in the Feeley Lab at Florida International University.

 If you have any questions, please do not hesitate to get in touch!